jamstooks/Benchmarker/docs/design/ViewData.md

 These are just tied to the selected data keys, with the entity name always being the first column even if no other columns have been selected

+Each column must have:
+- `title` - what shows up in the header of the table column
+- `key` - the unique lookup key for that column
+- `isNumeric` - indicates if this is a numeric entity (can it be graphed)
+- `unit` - an optional string representation of the unit of measure

 An example might be:

     [
-      {'title': 'University', 'key': 'entity'},
-      {'title': 'Data Point 1', 'key': 'd_1'},
-      {'title': 'Data Point 2', 'key': 'd_2'}
+      {'title': 'University', 'key': 'entity', isNumeric: false, unit: null}, {'title': 'Data Point 1', 'key': 'd_1', isNumeric: true, unit: "%"}, {'title': 'Data Point 2', 'key': 'd_2', isNumeric: true, unit: null}
     ]

-@todo - entity column title should be configurable
+Note: - entity column title is provided by the connector

 ### Specific Items

 Each item represents a specific entity's values for a given `DataPoint`

  - columnKey - the key tied to the DataPoint
-  - value - the value to display
+  - `value` - what is displayed in the table
-  - link - (optional) the value will be displayed as a link to this
+  - `link` - displayed as an external link icon
-  - externalLink - (optional) a pop-out icon will appear with this link

-Here's an example with two entities:
+@todo - consider adding an id or key property for react

     [
       {